DSSGxUK/bmwi/documentation/docs/installation.md

 ## About Streamlit

-This application is built using Streamlit
+This application is built using [Streamlit](https://streamlit.io/), a Python framework to build interactive web applications.
+It has a rich API for various interactive features which can be learnt more about [here](https://docs.streamlit.io/en/stable/api.html).
+It's a relatively new framework and its recommended to explore [building basic apps](https://docs.streamlit.io/en/stable/getting_started.html) with it before diving deep into the repository.

+To set up the repository on your local machine follow the installation steps below:

 ## Installation

 To set up the application on your local machine, follow these steps.

 1. Clone the repository on your local machine

 ```
 git clone link
 ```

 2. Create a virtual environment

-    -  For MacOS/Linux
+    For MacOS/Linux

 ```
 python3 -m venv env
 ```

-    - For Windows
+    For Windows

 ```
 py -m venv env
 ```